If you’ve ever bought a drink from Starbucks, you may have encountered the term “handcrafted.”

 Seasonal drinks

-If you want to drink a pumpkin spice latte all year round, you can also make it at home by following this recipe, or you can make an iced version instead.
+If you want to enjoy a pumpkin spice latte all year round, you can also make it at home by following this recipe, or opt for an iced version instead.

 Pumpkin spice latte, ready to drink.

-Aside from Pumpkin Spice Latte, seasonal Starbucks drinks include:
+Aside from the pumpkin spice latte, seasonal Starbucks drinks include:

-Keep in mind that not all seasonal drinks are available every year.
-In 2021, for instance, Starbucks phased out the beloved Eggnog Latte.
+Please note that not all seasonal drinks are available every year.
+In 2021, for instance, Starbucks phased out the beloved eggnog latte.

 Other discontinued Starbucks offerings are: